01shobitha/blog/_posts/2020-9-14-Solving-Two-Strings.md

 Here is my approach:

     Iterate through both arrays.
-        For each string in array a, store the charectors in a set S.
+        For each string in array a, store the charecters in a set S.
         Set flag to false
         For each string in array b
             check if char is present in the set S.